anrayliu/pyvidplayer2/README.md

  - `delay: float` - Delays all subtitles by this many seconds.
  - `youtube: bool` - Set this to true and put a youtube video url into path to grab subtitles.
  - `pref_lang: str` - Which language file to grab if `youtube = True`.
 If no subtitle file exists for this language, automatic captions are used, which are also automatically translated into the preferred language.
+ - `track_index: int` - If path is given as a video with subtitle tracks, use this to specify which subtitle to load.
+0 selects the first, 1 selects the second, etfc.

 ## Attributes
  - `path: str` - Same as given argument.